erikpukinskis/prototype-narrative-editor/README.md

 narrative
 =========

-If you keep reading, this web page will explain exactly how it came to be.
+Keep reading.
+This web page will explain exactly how it came to be.

 the server
 ----------